Free up to 1MM monthly messages. No credit card required.

 Right now, WebRTC is compatible with Chrome, Firefox and most recently Opera, on both desktops and Android devices (this includes interoperability between the two).
 Internet Explorer and Safari have remained silent so far, but are expected to have implementations in the near future.

-So where does PubNub fit into WebRTC?
-You need some way to transfer the SDP from browser A to browser B. The PubNub Data Stream Network can be used as a scalable signaling server for WebRTC apps.
+So where does PubNub fit into this?
+You need some way to transfer the SDP from browser A to browser B. The PubNub Data Stream Network can be used as a scalable signaling server for these apps.
 PubNub features, such as Presence and Storage/Playback also can be used to enhance those apps.

 When calling another user through a WebRTC app, the caller needs to know if the callee is currently online or offline and what device they’re using, if they’re available to accept the call, etc. PubNub Presence gives you all that information and enables you to show the users they can connect with.
 This is essential for signaling, to prevent users from trying to connect to other users that aren’t available.

 The WebRTC protocol does not provide storage capabilities, and as a result, there are no records of what messages have been sent.
 Specifically with text chat, users expect a history of previous chat conversations.
 PubNub’s Storage/Playback feature allows users to see a history of past conversations over a desired period of time.

-Because WebRTC enables voice, video, and data communication, there are many use cases for WebRTC, ranging from basic video/voice chat to multiplayer gaming to file sharing and so on.
+Because WebRTC enables voice, video, and data communication, there are many use cases, ranging from basic video/voice chat to multiplayer gaming to file sharing and so on.

-The WebRTC Data Channel eliminates the need to upload files to cloud services, such as Dropbox or Google Drive, to perform file transfers or share with others.
+The Data Channel eliminates the need to upload files to cloud services, such as Dropbox or Google Drive, to perform file transfers or share with others.
 Similar to these cloud services, the Data Channel allows users to transfer large amounts of data very quickly, all in the web browser in true peer to peer fashion.
 Check out PubShare, a peer to peer file transfer application powered by WebRTC and PubNub.